Concept Design and Development

 We decided that a balance between qualitative and quantitative information would make an effective visual display, and aimed at making our dashboard as visually responsive and interactive as possible, to let users view information quickly but also in detail.

-We noticed that our sketches could be categorized into two different views: a statistics view, and a live map view.
+For the second iteration, our sketches were categorized into two different views: a statistics view, and a live map view.
 We agreed that by having two different views in our dashboard could split up different data types and satisfy the user needs of both data analysts (Mia) and gig workers (Kalen).

 Challenges for this design